MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

   topic names) has a different meaning than it does in an accept clause, where it means match any string.

   Yes, this is confusing.
 No, it cannot be helped.

+more:

+* `Downloading using the Command Line (Jupyter Notebook) <../Tutorials/1_CLI_introduction.html>`_

 Performance
 -----------

+There are many aspects of Performance that we won't go into here.

+more:

+Minimizing the time after a file has been delivered, and before it is picked up by the next hop:

+* `Knowing when to pick up a file <../Explanation/DetectFileReady.html>`_
+* `Knowing when a file is delivered <../Explanation/FileCompletion.html>`_

+Getting file changes noticed rapidly, filtering frequent file re-writes, scheduling copies:

+* `Case Study: HPC Mirroring <../Explanation/History/HPC_Mirroring_Use_Case.html>`_
+* C implementation: `sr3_cpost <../Reference/sr3_post.1.rst>`_ `sr3_cpump <../Reference/sr3_cpump.1.rst>`_
+  used mostly when python isn't easy to get working.

-If transfers are going too slowly, the steps are as follows:
+The most common desire when performance is raised is speed up their downloads. the steps are as follows:

 Optimize File Selection per Process